 - All Christians, men and women, serve; they all waiter, take messages, work on behalf of the body.

 - Only some of the men who are qualified are chosen by the church and appointed by the elders to be responsible for certain tasks, and these are referred to as deacons.

 In the verse we are considering (vs. 11), I believe Paul refers to the wives of deacons and he says that as wives of deacons they also must:

 - Not malicious gossips.
-It is never okay to be a gossip but a deacon's wife must especially have a handle on this problem since she, through her husband, is involved with many areas of the work and people in the church.
+It is never acceptable to be a gossip, but a deacon's wife must especially be careful in this regard since she, through her husband, is involved with many areas of the work and people in the church.

-- Temperate - sober, sober-minded, not easily carried away by emotion, arguments, strife.
+- Temperate - sober, sober-minded, not easily carried away by emotion, arguments or strife.

-- Faithful as a general rule: in the faith especially, but also in service, marriage, friendship.
-She is a trustworthy person.
+- Faithful as a general rule: in the faith especially, but also in service, marriage and friendship.
+She is a trustworthy person in general.

 12Deacons must be husbands of only one wife, and good managers of their children and their own households.

 That no matter what his marital status - first and only marriage; widower; divorced; former polygamist.
-Now as a Christian he is a "one-women" man.
+Now as a Christian he is a "one-woman" man.
 He is exclusively faithful to his wife.
 It is his "attitude" Paul is referring to.
-Other women feel comfortable and confident around him - no question about his fidelity to his wife.
-He must be a good manager in his home.
+Other women feel comfortable and confident around him with never any question about his fidelity to his wife.
+Also, he must be a good manager of his home.

 - If deacons cannot manage and care for their families (too busy, too lazy, too selfish or immature) how will they be able to manage the affairs and the work of the church?